01NeuralNinja/DiffusionReward/README.md

 accelerate launch train.py --config configs/train/train_diffbir_refl.yaml
 ```
 **Note**: Please modify the weight paths in the `.yaml` file according to your actual file locations.

+## 🙏 Acknowledgments
+This work is built upon the excellent foundation provided by the [DiffBIR](https://github.com/XPixelGroup/DiffBIR) repository.
+We sincerely thank the authors for their outstanding contribution to the field of blind image restoration.

 ## 🤝 Contributing